Police Misconduct Attorneys Walnut Creek, CA

 Illegal detention is another example of police misconduct, which is a violation of the Fourth Amendment.
 If someone was subjected to excessive force by a police officer—even if the force was used during the course of a legitimate arrest—then that would be grounds for a civil claim for excessive force.
 The excessive force also applies to other types of cases, such as those in which police officers use vehicles to assault individuals during chases or use weapons to bring about an excessive force against someone.

-The Consequences of Police Misconduct
+Consequences of Police Misconduct in California

 When a police officer oversteps their lawful authority, their actions can have several consequences, impacting the victim and the community as a whole.